 Taxis in Taipei

-Taxis are plenty and are the most flexible way to get around in Taipei.
-They are considerably pricier than public transport, but affordable by global standards.
+Taxis are plentiful and the most flexible way to get around Taipei.
+They are considerably pricier than public transport but affordable by global standards.
 Taxis charge higher rates at night, and tipping is not expected.

 A taxi can either be ordered by calling a designated taxi company number or by using the taxi company's app.
 Licensed taxis in Taipei are yellow and display a lighted taxi sign on top.
 They are metered, and expats should ensure that the driver turns on the meter at the start of their ride to avoid being overcharged.